 Ironclad as a project consists of several moving parts that are affected differently.

-modified to accommodate that, possibly by bolting on these age checks to the
+bolting these age checks to the

 Mandatory Access Control (MAC)